LucasDelfino92/morrowindsharp/mw#.md

 - Right click on the empty space on the left pane, below **Overwrite**, and click **Create Separator**.
 - Name your separator and click **OK**.

 I suggest creating a separator for each of the following mod categories.
-Separators can be collapsed to keep your mod list clean and tidy, which you will come to appreciate when you install >100 mods.
+Separators can be collapsed to keep your mod list clean and tidy, which you will come to appreciate when you install over 100 mods.

 ### The Overwrite folder